First-tier Tribunal

-The First-tier Tribunal is part of the courts and tribunals service of the United Kingdom.
+The First-tier Tribunal is a first-instance general tribunal in the United Kingdom.

 It was created in 2008 as part of a programme, enacted in the Tribunals, Courts and Enforcement Act 2007, to rationalise the tribunal system, and has since taken on the functions of 20 previously existing tribunals.
 It is administered by His Majesty's Courts and Tribunals Service.

+Appeals from it lie to the Upper Tribunal, the second part of the 'two-tier system'.

 Chambers and jurisdiction

 The tribunal currently consists of seven chambers, structured around subject areas (although the General Regulatory Chamber has a very broad remit).
 The chambers may be divided into sections, mirroring the jurisdictions inherited from the tribunals which have been merged into the First-tier Tribunal.
 Different jurisdictions have been transferred into the tribunal in a programme which began in 2008 and is continuing.

 Judiciary

 The judiciary of the First-tier Tribunal comprises tribunal judges and other members.
 Legally qualified members of the former tribunals became Tribunal Judges of the First-tier Tribunal when their jurisdiction was transferred, whilst the lay members (often with expertise in the subject matter of the former tribunal) became other members.
 New judges and members are appointed by the Judicial Appointments Commission.

 In addition, the following may also sit as Judges of the First-tier Tribunal: